wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 - We need a C* version of `KijiTableAnnotator`.

-- `CassandraKijiTableReader` has a few missing functions that should be easy to add (e.g., `bulkGet`).

 - Compare-and-set in the C* `AtomicKijiPutter`
   - All non-compare-and-set functionality is complete
   - CQL has support for "lightweight transactions" that perform compare-and-set, but it does not